percona/everest-doc/docs/use/monitor_endpoints.md

 Each database can only be monitored by one instance, which means that the metrics for the database are only available to that instance.

-When monitoring k8s metrics with kube-state-metrics and victoria-metrics, adding a new monitoring instance will automatically trigger the VMAgent to push all k8s metrics to that instance.
-These are k8s metrics and not namespace metrics.
+When adding a new monitoring instance, the monitoring stack (kube-state-metrics and victoria-metrics) will automatically start pushing kubernetes metrics to that instance.

 ## Prerequisites